 The spatial resolution of various instruments and missions is a very important thing for us to consider in the course of our work.
 We're using data that come from several different surveys, with different spatial resolution.
-This is most vividly seen by a comparison of WISE channel 1 and 2 with Spitzer IRAC channel 1 and 2 because the wavelengths are very nearly the same (and the telescopes are different), but it will matter a lot in particular for the WISE, AKARI, PACS, MSX, SCUBA, and IRAS data.
+This is most vividly seen by a comparison of WISE channel 1 and 2 with Spitzer IRAC channel 1 and 2 because the wavelengths are very nearly the same (and the telescopes are different), but it will matter a lot in particular for the WISE, AKARI, PACS, & MSX data.

-MY GOALS for you in doing this are to (1) develop a sense of what spatial resolution means and how it changes between telescopes, e.g., WISE vs. Spitzer vs. 2MASS vs. Herschel resolution; and (2) understand what the challenges will be for us in matching across wavelengths.
-(3) I also think we should, anticipating comments from the referees, be able to add a column to our big table with the resolution of each dataset.
+MY BROAD GOALS for you in doing this are to (1) develop a sense of what spatial resolution means and how it changes between telescopes, e.g., WISE vs. Spitzer vs. 2MASS vs. Herschel resolution; and (2) understand what the challenges will be for us in matching across wavelengths.